 Physical Condition.
 The owner must provide evidence that the project meets the minimum threshold requirements of “decent, safe, and sanitary” housing.
 An owner must submit the project’s most recent HQS or REAC score as evidence that the project meets this minimum threshold requirement.

 For PBV conversions, unless provided explicit approval by HUD, the converting units must qualify as existing housing in order to be selected for conversion under the Second Component of RAD.
-The PHA must ensure that the units substantially meet HQS, as defined in the PHA’s Section 8 administrative plan.
-Prior to entering into a PBV HAP contract, the Administering PHA will inspect the units proposed for conversion to ensure that the units fully comply with HQS.
+The PHA must ensure that the units substantially meet HQS, as defined in the PHA’s Section 8 administrative plan, prior to project selection.
+Prior to entering into a PBV HAP Contract, the Administering PHA will inspect the units proposed for conversion to ensure that the units fully comply with HQS.
 The HAP Contract will not be executed until and unless the converting units fully meet HQS.

 Eligible Units.
 For prospective conversions, all units on the original Mod Rehab contract are eligible for conversion under RAD.
 For PBV conversions, this includes only units that are occupied at the time of the expiration or termination of the Mod Rehab Contract.
 For retroactive conversions, eligible Mod Rehab contract units are those that are occupied at the time of the RAD conversion by households who received TPV assistance as the result of the expiration or termination of the contract.

-Please note that for PBV conversions, the PHA makes the final determination of eligibility to be included on the PBV HAP; this includes a determination that the household is income eligible for the PBV program and that the tenant’s total payment (TTP) of rent does not exceed the contract rent at the project.
+Please note that for PBV conversions, the PHA makes the final determination of eligibility to be included on the PBV HAP Contract; this includes a determination that the household is income eligible for the PBV program and that the tenant’s total payment (TTP) of rent does not exceed the contract rent at the project.

 Conversion Planning Requirements